Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/DockerSwarm.md

 So 6 droplets in total.

-After making the droplets. from root add varibalbes: (their values are in the resources chat in discord) MINITWIT_DB_USER
+After making the droplets. from root add env varibalbes that are used in the docker compose for that droplet. (e.g. DOCKER_USERNAME) The values are in the discord resources chat.
-MINITWIT_DB_PASSWORD
-DOCKER_USERNAME
-DOCKER_PASSWORD
 We added them by editing the root/.bashrc file with
 ```bash
 export VAR="value"